sysco-middleware/poc-confluent-schema-registry-p1/readme_part2.md

 ```

-#### Consume
+**Consume**

 1. Create consumer (once)
 2. Use returned by REST Proxy URL for consuming
 3. Get records
 4. Process (depends on application)
 5. Commit offset
-6. \[Optional] Delete, close the consumer with a DELETE to make it leave the group and clean up its resources.
+6. Delete, close the consumer with a DELETE to make it leave the group and clean up its resources.

-`NB!`
-If on step 4 processing time will be longer than `max.poll.interval.ms` timeout, client will receive `500`.
-If on step 5 the post body is empty, it commits all the records that have been fetched by the consumer instance.
-If REST Proxy fail, it will try to close all consumers.

 ### Json